 Kiyosaki says humans by nature are greedy, emotional, and impatient.

-So within time, when we get raises or a promotion, we end up spending more.
+So within time, when we get raises or promotions, we end up spending more.
 The more we make, the more we spend.
-As a result, lifestyle inflation kicks in and we have nothing saved for in our assets column.
+As a result, lifestyle inflation kicks in, and we have nothing saved in our assets column.

 Rich dad says you either end up 1) offsetting your income with your expenses (in most cases, the poor), or 2) building up your liabilities column (usually the middle-class because they get themselves into debt so that they can buy more of what they think makes them happy).

-But what the masses don’t understand nor see is that they cannot sustain this inflated lifestyle because they’re working hard (and not smart) for their money.
+But what the masses don’t understand or see is that they cannot sustain this inflated lifestyle because they’re working hard (and not smart) for their money.

 Rich dad says the cycle typically goes like this: